ttsvetanov92/Ender3ProDD-marlin/README.md

 ## Overview

 This project contains custom configuration files and settings for the **Ender 3 Pro** with multiple hardware upgrades and the latest version (as of January 23, 2025) of **Marlin 2.1.3 Beta 2**.
 The primary goal is to enhance reliability, precision, and print capabilities with a direct drive setup.
-You can find all the upgrades, that i purchased in the link below.
+You can find all the upgrades, that i purchased in the links below.

 ## Upgrades